PISAresearch/pisa/12-watchtower-API.md

 #### Rationale

-We assume the server has a well-known public key for the WatchTower.
+We assume the client has a well-known public key for the WatchTower.

 The receipt contains, mainly, the information provided by the user.
 The WatchTower will need to sign the receipt to provide evidence of agreement.